fbpx

 5 Steps to File for Child Custody in Colorado

-The precise steps you take to file for child custody in Colorado may vary depending on your individual circumstances (whether you are married and filing for divorce, unmarried with children, or seeking a change to existing custody arrangements, for instance).
+The precise steps you take to file for child custody in Colorado may vary depending on your specific circumstances (whether you are married and filing for divorce, unmarried with children, or seeking a change to existing custody arrangements, for instance).

 However, the following five basic steps cover most custody situations:

-1. Determine what Parenting Time and Decision-making Provisions are in your child(ren)’s best interests.
+1. Determine What Parenting Time and Decision-making Provisions are in your Child(ren)’s Best Interests.

 In most cases, the Colorado court prefers joint decision-making, where both parents have equal responsibility in making major decisions for the benefit of the child even if the child spends more time with one parent than the other.